makrai/notes/liang2301-xml-vocab.md

   Marjan Ghazvininejad, Luke Zettlemoyer, Madian Khabsa EMNLP 2023 arXiv:2301.10472 [cs.CL]

+# Ruder

+* This paper proposes XLM-V, an XLM-R-style model covering 100 languages that
+  * pre-trained with a 1M vocabulary
+  * To create the vocabulary,
+    * vocabularies of languages are first clustered (Chung+ 2020),
+    * clusters are allocated capacity corresponding to their average log prob (Zheng+ 2021), and
+    * sentencepiece models are trained for each cluster and then combined
+* While pre-training with a 1M vocabulary is 2.5x slower than with a 250k
+  * outperforms a (reimplemented) XLM-R

 # Abstract

 * Large multilingual LMs: typically a single vocabulary for 100+ languages.
 As